 Having NRI status essentially levels the playing field for U.S. businesses by removing barriers, and allowing them to provide the same types of seamless transactions as Canadian businesses.

-agrees to certain “shipping terms” with its transportation provider as a way to establish each party’s responsibilities in the transaction.
+5. Duty Paid or Unpaid?
+Every business that ships to Canada agrees to certain “shipping terms” with its transportation provider as a way to establish each party’s responsibilities in the transaction.
 Among the many topics addressed:

 • Which party is responsible for paying border fees and tariffs?

-• Which party will act
+• Which party will actasimporter of record?

 • Where will exact point of delivery take place?